 It is almost a certainty that the police will show up after a gas explosion occurs.
 If the accident scene is safe and you are able to do so, you should begin gathering your own evidence.
 This can include using a phone or another device to take photographs of the accident scene.
 Your job is not to conduct an investigation, particularly if there are emergency personnel telling you to stay back.
 In fact, there is always a chance that a secondary explosion will occur.
 Do not take photographs or get near an explosion scene if it is unsafe to do so.

 You can, however, get the names and contact information of any eyewitnesses to the gas explosion.
 Additionally, if any eyewitnesses got photos or video of the incident, ask them for copies.
-Check to see if there are any cameras on nearby buildings that may have captured the incident on footage.
+Check to see if there are any cameras on nearby buildings that may have captured the incident on video.

 You need to keep track of any expenses you incur due to a gas explosion.
 For example, document any medical bills you incur due to the explosion accident and subsequent injuries.
 Additionally, keep track of any necessary property damage repairs that you have to pay for.
 If the gas explosion forced you to stay at a hotel or an alternate living area, keep track of these expenses as well.

 Explosion accident cases can become incredibly complicated, and you should not have to go through this alone.
-A skilled Texas gas explosion accident attorney will be able to handle every aspect of your case for you.
+A skilled gas explosion accident attorney will be able to handle every aspect of your case for you.
 This will include handling communication and negotiations with insurance carriers or filing a civil personal injury lawsuit if necessary to ensure you are treated fairly.

-If you or somebody you care about has been injured in an explosion in Texas that was caused by another person’s careless or negligent actions, contact The Doan Law Firm today.
+If you or somebody you care about has been injured in an explosion that was caused by another person’s careless or negligent actions, contact The Doan Law Firm today.
 Our team will thoroughly investigate the incident and work to secure any compensation you are entitled to.
 This can include the following:

 When you need a gas explosion attorney, please contact us for a free initial consultation.
 You deserve compensation for your injuries — let us help you today.